shashankarya9999/Data-Structures-and-Algorithms/01-Algorithmic-Toolbox/02-Algorithmic-Warm-Up/README.md

-This directory contains programs from week 2 of the course
+This directory contains programs from week 2 of the Algorithmic Toolbox course